Dyhless/goit-react-hw-08-phonebook/README.md

 Add routing with the React Router library.
 The application should have several
 pages:

-- `/register` - public route to register a new user with a form
+- `/register` - public route to register a new user with a form.
-- `/login` - public login route of an existing user with a form
+- `/login` - public login route of an existing user with a form.
-- `/contacts` - a private route for your contact list
+- `/contacts` - a private route for your contact list.

 Add a navigation component `Navigation` with links to navigate routes.